react7press/restaccenture/README.md

 # restaccenture
 Start by installing node $ npm i

-To launch express server $ node index it run on port: 8080
+To launch express server $ node index<p>
+it will run on default port: 8080

 #Thanks